 You should also discuss the different costs associated with each type of roof with your handyman as it may affect your preference for one over the other.
 Costs vary by type of roofing material, and the more complicated the roof, the higher the labor cost.

 Choose your two favorite roofing types, and then ask your handyman to provide estimates for each, whether as part of the overall deck building estimate or as a separate job later.
 You also can use one of several roofing cost calculators available online, but at the end of the day, you need to know how much the deck roof will cost at the time you want to build it and in the area of the country where you live, and your professional handyman proves the best source for that information.

 Boosting Appeal and Property Value

 If you decide to sell your home later, a deck roof not only adds to the appeal of the home, but it also can increase property value as it essentially adds to the square footage of living space.

-Mr. Handyman can maintain your home to save you money.
+Mr. Handyman, a Neighborly company can maintain your home to save you money.
 One call really does take care of everything on your to-do list, including that roof over deck project!
 All Mr. Handyman franchises are Fully Insured with General Liability and Workers Compensation.
 Some services are subject to state and local licensing and may not be available in all locations.
 Make sure to stay on top of all your household repairs, improvements and maintenance needs and request service in your area.